zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |       Load Negative Character            |    CH      |      61       |     ```LNC, R1 [A,R2]```   |    LE         |

-The character at the effective address is _extended leftward_ **24** bits with zeros and the resulting word complemented and loaded into register R1.
+The character at the effective address is _extended leftward_ **24** bits with zeros and the resulting word complemented and loaded into register `R1`.
 Overflow cannot occur.
-The loaded value is compared with zero to set the CCR.
+The loaded value is compared with zero to set the `CCR`.

 ### 9. STR